Revi-Studios/Duckduckgo-Chrome-Extension-Project/README.md

 * How to install and run your project.
 1. Download the project zip file.
 2. Extract the zip file.
 3. Go to the extensions page in chrome.
-3 Dots -> Extensions -> Manage Extensions
+3 Dots -> Extensions -> Manage Extensions (for chrome)
 4. Turn on "Developer mode" (a toggle switch).
-5. Drop the file (.crx) into the page (you might have to restart the page).
-6. A popup menu should appear asking you if you want to add the extension.
-7. Click "Add extension".
-8. In "Safety Check" -> 3 dots (next to the extensio) -> "keep this extension"
+5. Click "Load unpacked"
+6. Choose the forlder with the extracted extension files.
 9. Open a new tab

 * Any dependencies that your project requires.
--You will need the chrome browser
+-You will need a chromeium browser

 ## Usage